Guarani language: Morphology

-Conjugation
+Verb

 Guarani stems can be divided into a number of conjugation classes, which are called areal (with the subclass aireal) and chendal.
 The names for these classes stem from the names of the prefixes for 1st and 2nd person singular.

 The areal conjugation is used to convey that the participant is actively involved, whereas the chendal conjugation is used to convey that the participant is the undergoer.
 However, the areal conjugation is also used if an intransitive verb expresses an event as opposed to a state, for example manó 'die', and even with a verb such as ké 'sleep'.
 In addition, all borrowed Spanish verbs are adopted as areal as opposed to borrowed adjectives, which take chendal.
 Intransitive verbs can take either conjugation, transitive verbs normally take areal, but can take chendal for habitual readings.
 Nouns can also be conjugated, but only as chendal.
 This conveys a predicative possessive reading.

 Furthermore, the conjugations vary slightly according to the stem being oral or nasal.